rcapillon/3DFEM/README.md

 ### Post-processing
 * Plotting of Frequency-Response Functions (FRF)
+* Plotting of modal coordinates at given step
 * Support for including element stress and strain components in the VTK files

 ### Uncertainty Quantification